 ANTH 710 Seminar in Research Methods in Cultural Anthropology (3) Ethnographic research methods.
 Introduction to the approaches and techniques of participatory research, including the collection, analysis, and interpretation of social and cultural data.
 Politics and ethics of research practice.
 Repeatable one time.
 Pre: graduate standing in anthropology or consent.

 ANTH 711 Seminar in Research Design and Proposal Writing (3) Research design and proposal writing.
 For students preparing for advanced research.
-Pre: graduate standing in ANTH or consent.
-(Fall only)
+Pre: graduate standing iand consent.

 ANTH 720 Anthropology of Japan (3) Japan examined through three dimensions of cultural anthropology: cultural/symbolic, social/organizational, and individual/psychological.
 Selected topics analyzed and interpreted in terms of conjunctions of these dimensions.
 Pre: 483 or 484.